DomCroatia/guess-the-number/README.md

 # guess-the-number

 Guess the number game using HTML, CSS and vanilla JS.
-Visit [link](https://domcroatia.github.io/guess-the-number/) to try it out.
+Click [here](https://domcroatia.github.io/guess-the-number/) to try it out.